cyclotronian/Academic-Projects/Smart Lighting/README.md

 rows empties completely the light gets turned off.
 You can assume there are at least 10 rows.
 Smart Lighting is an automated system for lighting conference room designed using 8086 Microprocessor.
-<br>The Probelm Scenario is follows:
+<br>The Problem Scenario is as follows:

 <img src="./figs/problem.png", width=500>